Structured Spectral Reasoning for Frequency-Adaptive Multimodal Recommendation: Proposed Method

-Zeroing entire bands injects a structured perturbation at the spectral level while keeping the graph topology and within-band structure unchanged.
-We use uniform masking over bands in the main experiments.
-Energy-aware schedules and curriculum masks can be used as alternatives.
+In practice, we apply the mask on the band tensor and optionally rescale by the keep probability to keep the expected magnitude stable.
+To avoid degenerate all-zero masks, we ensure at least one band is kept for each instance.
+Unless otherwise specified, we use uniform masking over bands.

-\paragraph{Consistency Objective.} To stabilize training under these spectral perturbations, we pair the masked view with the full-spectrum input $\mathbf{x}=\sum_{m}\mathbf{x}^{(m)}$ and encourage prediction agreement:
+\paragraph{Consistency Objective.} To stabilize learning under spectral perturbations, we encourage the representation computed from the masked view to match that of the full-spectrum view:

-This objective acts as band-aware perturbation with a prediction-consistency regularizer.
+where $\mathbf{h}(\cdot)$ denotes the spectral encoder that outputs representations.
+This objective acts as band-aware perturbation with a representation-consistency regularizer.
 It discourages reliance on any single narrow band, reduces co-adaptation between bands and modalities, and distributes evidence across more stable components. $\mathcal{L}_{\text{SBM}}$ is optimized jointly with the main task loss.
 The objective adds negligible overhead and makes no changes at inference time.